Rolando McClain: 2014 season

-On July 1, 2014, after linebacker Sean Lee was lost for the season, the Dallas Cowboys acquired McClain along with a seventh-round pick (#243-Laurence Gibson) from the Ravens, in exchange for a sixth round pick in the 2015 NFL Draft (#204-Darren Waller).
-At the time the move was seen as a gamble because of his previous career history and character concerns.
-The trade paid off, with McClain becoming an unquestioned team leader and playing a critical role in the resurgence of the Cowboys' previously-suspect defense.
-Although he was slowed down with groin and knee injuries after week 9 of the season, the unit raised its level when he was healthy and was setting the tone with his physical style and play-making ability.
+On July 1, 2014, after linebacker Sean Lee was lost for the season, the Dallas Cowboys acquired McClain along with a seventh-round pick (No. 243: Laurence Gibson) from the Baltimore Ravens, in exchange for the Cowboys' sixth-round pick (No. 204: Darren Waller) in the 2015 NFL draft.
+McClain became an unquestioned team leader and played a critical role in the resurgence of the Cowboys' defense.
+Although he was slowed down with groin and knee injuries after Week 9 of the season, the unit raised its level when he was healthy and was setting the tone with his physical style and play-making ability.
 He finished with 12 starts in 13 games, one sack, five quarterback pressures, nine tackles for loss, two interceptions, five passes defensed, one forced fumble and 81 tackles.
-He also took part in his first NFL playoff games, but suffered concussions in both contests.
+He took part in his first two postseason games, but suffered concussions in both contests.